Civic Engagement of Asian American Student Leaders

 • Language: English

-Civic Engagement of Asian American Student Leaders delves into the civic lives of Asian American youth, and analyzes their civic engagement through in-depth interviews with 15 student leaders from a Tier One university in Southeast Texas.
-The book provides a counter-narrative to the portrayal of Asian Americans as apolitical and less interested in civic matters.
+Civic Engagement of Asian American Student Leaders examines the civic lives of Asian American youth and analyzes their civic engagement through in-depth interviews with fifteen student leaders from a Tier One university in Southeast Texas.
+This book provides a counter-narrative to the portrayal of Asian Americans as apolitical and less interested in civic matters.
 Such depictions arise from the characterization of Asian Americans as model minority who mainly focus on economic success and are socially and economically integrated in American society.
-However, the stories of the student leaders, cultivated by Wui and White, illustrate that their challenging racialized experiences inspired their civic involvement.
+However, the stories of the student leaders, cultivated by Ma.
+Glenda Lopez Wui and Cameron S. White, illustrate that their challenging racialized experiences inspired their civic involvement.

 Ma.
 Glenda Lopez Wui is assistant professor at the Department of Sociology and Anthropology, Ateneo de Manila University.